eirbjo/jdk/test/lib/jdk/test/lib/zink/README.md

 ## Summary

-Introduce a test library capable of creating invalid or unusual ZIP files in the OpenJDK test suites without leaking ZIP format details into the tests.
+Zink is a type-safe ZIP transformation library, capable of producing ZIP files with invalid or unusual shapes, without leaking ZIP format details into tests suites.

 ## Motivation

-OpenJDK includes a suite of tests aiming to validate implementation classes in `java.util.zip` and `jdk.nio.zipfs` packages.
-To exercise constraint verification code paths in these implementations, tests need to create ZIP files which are syntactically or semantically invalid, or otherwise have a shape not easilly reproduced using the standard ZipOutputStream producer facility.
-Examples include out-of-bounds length or offset field values, invalid UTF byte sequences in names and comments, or the use of Zip64 extra fields in small ZIP files.
+OpenJDK includes a suite of tests aiming to validate implementation classes in `java.util.zip`, `java.util.jar` and `jdk.nio.zipfs` packages.
+These tests exercise constraint validation code paths and also verifies that ZIP files produced by various external tools can be processed by OpenJDK.
+To achieve this, tests need to create ZIP files which are syntactically or semantically invalid, or otherwise have a shape not easilly reproduced using the `ZipOutputStream` producer facility.

+Examples include out-of-bounds length or offset values, invalid UTF byte sequences in names or comments, or exotic usage of Zip64 extra fields.

-To produce such test vectors, current tests typically include hard-coded or manually calculated offset resolution, magic constant values, direct manipulation of ZIPs in byte arrays and manual handling of little-endian byte order of fields.
+To produce such test vectors, tests typically include hard-coded or manually calculated offset resolution, magic constant values, direct manipulation of ZIPs in byte arrays and manual handling of little-endian byte order of fields.
+Many tests include inline ZIP file test vectors enoded as byte arrays literals or Base64 strings.
+Some tests have brittle dependencies on external tools to produce test vectors.

-This makes tests hard to read since the purpose of the test tends to drown in all the ZIP format details required to create the test vectors.
+This makes tests hard to read, understand and maintain.
+Their purpose tends to drown in all the ZIP format details required to represent, create and manipulate test vectors.
 Additionally, the binary nature of ZIP files does not allow for easy inspection or comparison of test vectors, given the lack of human readability.
-Some tests must run manually because they consume large amounts of CPU, memory and disk resources to produce huge ZIP files.
+Some tests currently need to run manually because they consume large amounts of CPU, memory and disk resources when producing huge ZIP files.

 ## Goals